 6 people favorited this theater

 Built for and operated by Percy Williams as a vaudeville theatre, the 2,448-seat Prospect Theatre opened on September 7, 1914.
 It was the largest theatre in the Park Slope neighborhood and in the first two years it attracted stars such as Houdini and the Four Marx Brothers onto its stage.
 It began presenting programs from Keith’s Palace Theatre on Broadway, Manhattan.
 Films began to be screened as part of the vaudeville program from 1916 when a projection booth was installed at the rear of the balcony.
 In 1920 a Moller organ was installed.
-This was replaced in October 1926, when a Wurlitzer 2 manual 10 ranks organ was intalled.
+This was replaced in October 1926, when a Wurlitzer 2 manual 10 ranks organ was installed.

 It went over to full time movie theatre use in May 1929, and was renamed RKO Prospect Theatre in 1930.
 However vaudeville returned in 1933.